ManyBodyPhysics/CENS/README.md

 * Codes for fitting polynomials and performing calculations of properties of neutrons stars or white dwarf stars.
 Cite as:
 H. Heiselberg and M. Hjorth-Jensen, Physics Reports 328, 237 (2000), with link to the github address https://github.com/ManyBodyPhysics/ManybodyCodes/

-* To come: Coupled-cluster codes and FCIQMC codes for finite systems like quantum dots or nuclei and infinite matter.